 Avoid The Cowboys But Still Get a Good Deal With Our 6 Killer Tips

 The easy option is to choose a well-known company such as British Gas, they are usually very reliable, the workmanship, for the most part, is very good and they honour their warranties.

 The caveat is the price – British Gas and other large companies have such huge overheads that they often charge considerably more than smaller firms and local sole trader installers.

-Here’s our tips to getting a great deal while avoiding the cowboys:
+Here are our tips for getting a great deal while avoiding the cowboys:

 - ask close friends and relatives for a recommendation.
 We feel that a recommendation from a close friend is worth a hundred anonymous reviews you can find online and we mean that literally.

 - if you use Facebook, go and ask your connections there if anyone knows of a good installer.
 Don’t forget to check for local Facebook groups which a great way to find local trustworthy tradespeople.
 Some smaller businesses such as sole traders don’t pay for any advertising at all, they rely entirely on reviews and recommendations on local groups and forums.

 - services like Checkatrade, MyHammer and Rated People are great places to read reviews but work best when the business has at least 50 reviews.
 Not every business with few reviews is a bad business but with so few reviews you shouldn’t rely entirely on them.

 - check the Gas Safe Register here (formally known as the Corgi Register).